nisaakan/DSA210-Project/README.md

 ---

 ## **Conclusion**
-By the end of this project, I hope to answer the following questions:

-- How does daily technology use affect stress, sleep, and productivity?
-- What patterns in technology usage are linked to mental health outcomes?
-- Can screen time management improve well-being and productivity?
-This project isn’t just about data analysis; it’s about using insights to promote healthier digital habits and better mental health.

 - We fail to reject the null hypothesis as the p-values are > 0.05.
 There is no statistically significant relationship between screen time and sleep duration.
-However, trends show that excessive screen time and low physical activity may be linked to higher stress levels.
-- This study supports the idea that healthy tech habits and physical activity play a role in mental health, but further analysis with more granular data is needed.
+However, exploratory trends suggest that users with medium stress use more technology, and lower stress is associated with higher physical activity.
+- This project highlights the importance of monitoring and managing screen time as part of a broader wellness strategy.
+- Further data collection and refined feature engineering can help uncover deeper insights into how digital habits influence mental health.
 ---